mirazhhi/mirazhhi/README.md

 ## I'm a Full Stack Software Engineer and Mentor!

-- 🔭 I’m currently working on [Paybox](https://github.com/PayBox)
+- 🔭 I’m currently working at a [Paybox](https://github.com/PayBox)
-- 🚀 2021 Goals: become an expert in international payment system
+- 🚀 2021 Goals: A programmer has no goal, only path, and programmer’s path is code
-- ⚡ Fun fact: drink cold tea and coffee
+- ⚡ Fun fact: I hate antiseptics

 <br />